 (a) General.
-(1)(i) Political committees may engage in joint fundraising with other political committees or with unregistered committees or organizations: The participants in a joint fundraising effort under this section shall either establish a separate committee or select a participating committee, to act as fundraising representative for all participants.
+(1)(i) Political committees may engage in joint fundraising with other political committees or with unregistered committees or organizations.
+The participants in a joint fundraising effort under this section shall either establish a separate committee or select a participating committee, to act as fundraising representative for all participants.
 The fundraising representative shall be a reporting political committee and an authorized committee of each candidate for federal office participating in the joint fundraising activity.
+If the participants establish a separate committee to act as the fundraising representative, the separate committee shall not be a participant in any other joint fundraising effort, but the separate committee may conduct more than one joint fundraising effort for the participants.

 (ii) The participants may hire a commercial fundraising firm or other agent to assist in conducting the joint fundraising activity.
-In that case, however, the fundraising representative shall still be responsible for ensuring requirements set forth in this section are met.
+In that case, however, the fundraising representative shall still be responsible for ensuring that the recordkeeping and reporting requirements set forth in this section are met.